Last updated: June 2026

 Limitations

-• Jira Data Center and Jira Server are not supported.
-Use the GitHub Enterprise or GitLab Self-Hosted integration for self-managed workflows.
+- Kepler does not support Jira Data Center or Jira Server.
+Use the GitHub Enterprise or GitLab Self-Managed integration for self-managed workflows.

 Linear